-A natural problem for future work is to design an efficient agnostic tomography algorithm for general (non-stabilizer) product states, which would mirror the progress on approximating groundstates by product state ansatzes \cite{brandao2016product,kallaugher2024complexity}.
-We view our algorithm as a significant step in this direction, because even though most product states are far from stabilizer product states, the set of stabilizer product states is a useful class of states in its own right that appears in physically relevant scenarios.
-As an example, a recent work by Bakshi, Liu, Moitra, and Tang \cite[Theorem 1.1]{bakshi2024high} showed that sufficiently high-temperature Gibbs states of local Hamiltonians are expressible as mixtures of stabilizer product states.
+Despite the apparent simplicity of stabilizer product states (compared to, say, general product states), we remark that the set of stabilizer product states is a useful class of states in its own right that appears in physically relevant scenarios.
+As an example, a recent work by Bakshi, Liu, Moitra, and Tang~\cite[Theorem 1.1]{bakshi2024high} showed that sufficiently high-temperature Gibbs states of local Hamiltonians are expressible as probabilistic mixtures of stabilizer product states.